curl/everything-curl/source/contributing.md

 implementation is best done—and done in the best possible way to get merged into the source code repository, assuming that is what you want.

-The project generally approves of functions that improves the support for the current protocols, especially features that popular clients or browsers have but that curl still lacks.
+The project generally approves functions that improve the support for the current protocols, especially features that popular clients or browsers have but that curl still lacks.